 The comfortable bus takes you to the central plaza in Casablanca in just under an hour.
 Once you reach the plaza, your next task is to locate a taxi to take you to your first winery.
 Luckily, this is made simple by a taxi stand at one side of the plaza, with an Information booth and everything.
 Tourist-proof!
 Love it.
 We had some time to kill before our first tasting, so we stopped at one of the grocery stores bordering the plaza for more drunk snacks.
 And to scope out the junk food wine selection, of course.
 If you don’t end up buying a bottle at the winery, you can always pick up insanely cheap Chilean wine at the grocery store!

 After scoping out the grocery store and admiring the scenic plaza, we hopped in a taxi.
 To get to our first winery, Indomita, the cost was 6,000/$9.
-There is a set cost per kilometer in the taxis, so our advice is to know how many kilometers you are travelling to avoid being upcharged (we didn’t).
+There is a set cost per kilometer in the taxis, so our advice is to know how many kilometers you are travelling to avoid being up-charged (we didn’t).
 Indomita was under 10 minutes away.
 We had given ourselves 2 full hours to get there, and it ended up taking barely over an hour.
 For once, we weren’t running late – we were actually early!
 I’m so proud of us!

-The First Winery: Wine Tasting at Indomita
+Winery #1: Wine Tasting at Indomita

 Indomita is a large volume winery perched up on a hill with a huge sign that reminded us a little of the Hollywood sign.
-Although it was not the best wine we sampled while wine tasting in Valparaiso, it’s worth a stop just to appreciate the incredibly scenery!
+Although it was not the best wine we sampled while wine tasting in Valparaiso, it’s worth a stop just to appreciate the incredible scenery!
 The view from the front deck is absolutely gorgeous, and there are little walking trails through the vineyards that offer the perfect spot for a mini photo shoot.
 Which is what we did, since we still had some time to kill!
 Finally, we began our tour and tasting.
 Cost: 10,000/$15 each.

 Casablanca Valley is known for its white wines: the valley is situated in the perfect location between the mountains and the sea.
 As the coastal fog and sea breeze sweeps into the valley, it is stopped by the mountains and just hovers there, cooling the air and keeping everything nice and chilled.
 Turns out that white wines are best kept chilled both on the vine and in the bottle.
 Who knew?
 Luckily for red wine lovers, most wineries (including Indomita) have multiple vineyards, all spread out over the other wine valleys in Chile, so that you are able to taste white wines from grapes grown in the Casablanca Valley as well as reds grown elsewhere.